According to Max Brooks, Mel Brook’s son, the panic surrounding the COVID-19 pandemic was 100% avoidable. Panic Can Be Avoided!

 When setbacks and small failures happen, they lead to unstable footing.
 You lose confidence.
 Too often we grab at anything for relief.
 Then panic ensues.

-Panic makes the substrate of the avalanche slippery.
-When panic is added to the execution gap, we lose ourselves in the crisis.
+Panic makes the substrate of the avalanche slippery; when combined with an execution gap, we lose ourselves in the crisis.

-Panic is an avenue for the other side to prosper.
+Don’t give an avenue for the other side to prosper.
 It’s what the enemy wants.
-When you’re in panic mode, rational thought is out the window.
+Therefore, in panic mode, rational thought is out the window.

 Emotional intelligence is lost.
-Anyone who panics is primed for poor decision making.
+Panic primes one for poor decision making.
 You expend valuable energy to go downhill.

 Can you see the chaos emerging here?